-To get the very best from your blender and keep it powering on for years to come, we’ve identified eight key items you should avoid blending at all costs.
+To get the very best from your blender and keep it powering on for years to come, we’ve identified the items you shouldn’t put in a blender and those you need to be cautious about blending.

 1. Ice cubes